gregnz/stocks/NTNX.md

 So all the cool hardware stuff I mentioned above... you can pretty much forget about it.
 Nutanix's play is to be the datacenter operating system, which works across your datacenter and across the cloud.

-Nutanix wants to be the integration layer across on-premise infrastructure and public cloud.
  You stop caring about public versus private compute, and just use what you need when you need it, within whatever policy you have for putting things on public clouds.

 I believe this transition is inevitable, because public clouds won't (and will never) do everything for everyone.
 Anyone who is running their own datacenter will have to make this sort of transition at some stage, otherwise you'll be left with a private datacenter that uses crappy tools and is difficult to scale, while the public cloud tools become easier and more compelling.